-In NBI heated only plasma BT rate will depend strongly on the beam energy, Eb, the plasma electron density, ne, and temperatures, Te and Ti, as well as the effective charge of the plasma, Zeff.
-The JET NBI system usually operates with beam acceleration voltage in the range 40-120keV.
-Fast ion distribution function decreases sharply with energy for E>Eb, usually few orders of magnitude in few tens of keV.
 If RF power is applied in addition to NB injection of D, the neutron production will be affected in various ways.
-Indeed, adding RF power to NBI fuelled/heated D plasma can have an impact on a number of plasma parameters: for instance ion and electron temperatures, Ti and Te.
-In turn, electron temperature changes can affect beam deposition, slowing down and fast ion distributions hence BT reactions, while Ti has an indirect (via fast ion slowing down) and direct (via changes in $\langle \sigma.v \rangle{Th}$ and $\langle \sigma.v \rangle{BT}$ impact on thermal and BT rates.
+Indeed, adding RF power to NB fuelled/heated D plasma can have an impact on a number of plasma parameters: for instance ion and electron temperatures, Ti and Te.
+In turn, electron temperature changes can affect beam deposition, slowing down and fast ion distributions hence BT reactions, while Ti has an indirect (via fast ion slowing down) and direct (via changes in < $\sigma.v >{Th}$ and $\sigma.v >{BT}$ ) impact on thermal and BT rates.
 RF will also require a minority specie which could affect D bulk ions' density and thus cause fuel dilution.
-In the investigated (H)D minority scheme, the H minority will be heated at n=1 fundamental cyclotron frequency, while the bulk D ions will be heated via collisions with minorities and at n=2 harmonic cyclotronic frequency by the RF field.
+In the investigated (H)D minority scheme, the H minority will be heated at n=1 fundamental cyclotron frequency, while the bulk D ions will be heated via collisions with minorities.
 The fast ion distribution function of D beam ions will be also affected by the RF power directly as fast D beam ions can also absorb energy directly from the RF wave at n=2 harmonic cyclotron frequency providing wave-particle resonance condition is satisfied.
-RF wave with frequency near n=2 harmonic ion cyclotron D resonance modifies the fast ion distribution function as a high energetic tail is created in the plasma core for energies a few times larger than the injected beam energy, $E_b$ .
-The plateau region of FI DF, for energies $E \ge E_b/3 \approx 40$ keV and $E \le E_b \approx 120$ keV, is modified as well.
+Thus, the D beam ion distribution function can be modified by the RF electric field, which in terms of kinetic description, i.e. solving the Fokker-Plank equation, can be described by means of a quasilinear diffusion coefficient, DQL.
+For RF wave with frequency near n=2 harmonic ion cyclotron D resonance, DQL modifies the fast ion distribution function as a high energetic tail is created in the plasma core for energies E ≥ $E_b \approx 120 \text{keV}$ .
+The plateau region of FI DF, for energies E ≥ $E_b/3 \approx 40 \text{keV}$ and $E \le E_b \approx 120 \text{keV}$ , is modified as well.